adgad/kboard/README.md

 ## Accessibility Service (optional)

-kboard provides an accessibilty service which can be used to populate a person's name from Whatsapp conversations.
+kboard provides an accessibility service which can be used to populate a person's name and messages from Whatsapp conversations.

-This can be accessed with the keywords `$name`, `$fname` and `$lname`.
+This can be accessed with the keywords `$name`, `$fname` and `$lname`, and `$wachat`.

+Getting the right content with the accessibility service is a bit flaky, generally going home/back will pick up the right content from a Whatsapp Conversation.

 This service is optional, and the keyboard is fully functional without it.

+Any content retrieved from WhatsApp is not sent or logged anywhere unless you explicitly do so yourself (e.g. by using it alongside `curl`)